Editor choice

 Negatives

 The Pioneer PLX-1000 is the standard professional alternative to the Technics SL-1200 and has been for over a decade.
 The layout is identical to the 1200 that every working DJ learned on: pitch fader to the left, start/stop at the front, tonearm to the right.
 The quartz-controlled motor reaches 33 1/3 RPM in 0.3 seconds.
-The zinc die-cast chassis with 9mm vibration damping base is built for nightly professional use, not a living room shelf.
+The zinc die-cast chassis with 9mm vibration damping base is built for nightly professional use.
 Pitch control runs to +/-50% for turntablism and beat matching.
-The detachable cables mean a damaged cable is a 2-minute swap, not a repair.
-For home vinyl listening, the Technics SL-40CBT-K at $899.99 is the correct choice.
-For DJs, budget an extra $100 to $150 for an Ortofon 2M Red and $152 for a phono preamp.
+The detachable cables mean a damaged connection is a 2-minute swap.
+For home vinyl listening, the Technics SL-40CBT-K at $799 is the correct choice.
+For DJs, budget an extra $100 to $150 for an Ortofon 2M Red and $152 for a phono preamp or DJ mixer.

 AT-LP120XUSB $399

 Best for serious home listeners.
 Coreless motor, auto-lift tonearm, Bluetooth, built-in MM phono stage.
+Currently $799 down from $899.
 The best deck on this list for home use.

 Best for DJs and professional use.
 High torque, full pitch control, zinc die-cast chassis.
 Not for home listening.